Previously in some digital headspace that lives over at DannyDamage.co.uk most of the time…

 With a similar (yet more subtle) approach as Devolver with regard to digs and jokes, Gearbox made it official and ensured that Ubisoft’s offering was the least appetizing of the entirety of E3 day 1.

 Borderlands film-set chat with Eli Roth.

 Homeworld 3 trailer – As a fan of the original, I may be interested in this.

 Tiny Tina’s Wonderland trailer – A fun-looking, visually appealing spin-off.

 Godfallannouncement – The PS4 version is arriving soon, with a free upgrade to the PS5 version, and they’re adding expansions and keeping it going.
 See?
 More people are getting the picture now!

 Borderlands film-set chat with Kevin Hart.

-That’s it for day one of E3.
+That’s it for E3 day 1.
 I hope my accidental coverage has been of some use to you all.
 Enjoy the rest of your night, and I’ll see you tomorrow for night two.
 I’m hoping I don’t get out of sorts and shout shit at Square Enix… again.